-Geylang Bahru station has two platforms in a side platform arrangement, with both platforms utilized for trains travelling in either direction.
+Geylang Bahru station has two platforms in an island platform arrangement, with both platforms utilized for trains travelling in either direction.
 Full-height Platform screen doors isolate the air-conditioned station from the tunnel environment, enhancing commuter safety and station comfort.
-A set of escalators, stairs and lifts connect to the concourse above.

 Passenger Information Systems, which are plasma display screens located at each platform, display expected train arrival times and key messages.
 Tactile flooring helps to guide the visually-handicapped from the platform to the station exits.